ZareefJafar/Dynamic-Report-Scheduler/README.md

 Upcoming features:
-* Add options for Microsoft SQL Server and MySQL support for report data (PostgreSQL is currently implemented).
+* Add options for Microsoft SQL Server for report data storage (PostgreSQL and MySQL are currently implemented and tested).
 * Enable uploading and downloading reports from FTP and SFTP servers.
 * Support for monthly, yearly, weekly, and custom intervals for enhanced task management.